Raku/roast/CONTRIBUTING.md

 harness during the regular testing on the servers.
 As described earlier, the new test file will have to be added to the spectest.data file, either via a PR or a request to someone on IRC to add it.

+### Suggestions

+#### Error Messages

+In general, tests for the specific wording of error messages should go in Rakudo's test suite, e.g., https://github.com/rakudo/rakudo/blob/master/t/05-messages/03-errors.t.

+#### Exception types

+If the test expects a generic exception, generally you should use `Exception` and not `X::Comp::AdHoc`.
+Otherwise, if we ever make those typed exceptions, the tests would start to fail.